ebi-ait/hca-ebi-wrangler-central/docs/SOPs/data_retraction_SOP.md

 - Ingest project/submission UUID
 - DSP submission UUID

+And please run the deletion of files in the staging area first.
+The files in the staging area can only be mapped crawling through the ingest API.

-Once these have been retrieved, you can proceed to ask a dev to delete the submission and the project, where applicable.
+[Dev input here] Once these have been retrieved, you can proceed to ask a dev to delete the submission and the project, where applicable.

 #### Metadata archiver
-The metadata that is archived through ingest's archiver is stored in the archiver endpoints.
+[Dev input here] The metadata that is archived through ingest's archiver is stored in the archiver endpoints.
 We currently don't have any standard way of deleting this metadata so please contact a dev with the DSP submission UUID to delete this metadata.

 ## External
 Depending on the route the dataset took on the system, there might be data and metadata that needs to be retracted from sources external to the ingestion team.